 1. Set aside a regular time to discuss money.
-By having a regular meeting, you will spend less time and avoid problems.
+By having a regular meeting for money talk, you will spend less time and avoid problems.

 2. Don't blame each other for financial problems.